A niche remedy for the dynamical problems of neutral theory: Introduction

-Despite concerns over the phenomenology of Hubbell's metacommunity, much of the neutral theory literature focuses on local community dynamics.
-In simulations where the only two free parameters are speciation and migration levels, \citet{PHubbell:2001p4284} found remarkably good fits to data from various closed-canopy tree communities, the mixed mesophytic forest on the Cumberland Plateau of Kentucky, a planktonic copepod community of the northeastern Pacific gyre, and the bat community of Barro Colorado Island, Panama, among others.
+Niche theory and Hubbell's neutral theory~\citep{PHubbell:2001p4284} offer two distinct mechanisms for the long-term maintenance of biodiversity in competitive communities.
+In niche theory, if species limit themselves more than each other, then asymmetric, density-dependent interactions stabilize coexistence, and species composition remains invariant over long time scales~\citep{Chesson:2000p5531}.
+In neutral theory, functionally equivalent species drift steadily to extinction, but speciation balances extinction to maintain an unstable coexistence~\citep{Caswell:1976p6359,PHubbell:2001p4284,Chave:2004p1260}.
+In simulations where the only two free parameters are speciation and migration levels, \citet{PHubbell:2001p4284} found remarkably good fits to data from various closed-canopy tree communities, the mixed mesophytic forest on the Cumberland Plateau of Kentucky, a planktonic copepod community of the northeastern Pacific gyre, and the bat community of Barro Colorado Island, among others.
 However, in fits to data from forest plots along the Manu River of Amazonian Peru, abundances for the top seven species exceeded the neutral prediction. \citet{PHubbell:2001p4284} referred to these discrepancies as ``ecological dominance deviations" and, in an extension of his simulation, found that small asymmetries in survival across species were sufficient to obtain a good fit.
-These considerations anticipated future calls for an analytical expansion of neutral theory to allow for niche stabilizing asymmetries (see, e.g., \citet{Alonso:2006p4856}).
+This empirical evidence of asymmetries was an early indicator of the need to blend niche and neutral theory.